 If the student refuses to agree to a search, the member of staff can give an appropriate behaviour sanction.

-If they still refuse to co-operate, the member of staff will contact the headteacher / designated safeguarding lead (or deputy) / pastoral lead to try and determine why the student is refusing to comply.
+If they still refuse to co-operate, the member of staff will contact the headteacher / designated safeguarding lead (or additional DSL) / LMT to try and determine why the student is refusing to comply.